7 Free Tools to Simplify Knitting Pattern Design

 Lo-Fi vs. Hi-Tech

-Whilst you can still get great results if you go down the more lo-fi route of knitting pattern design, using pen, paper and a calculator, I find that these free tools make the knitting pattern design process much more efficient, as well as more accurate!
+Whilst you can still get great results if you go down the more lo-fi route of knitting pattern design, I find that these free tools make the knitting pattern design process much more efficient and accurate!

 Do you use any free tools that simplify the knitting pattern design process?
 Share them in the comments section with your fellow designers!
-We would love to learn more about them.
+I would love to learn more about them.

 FREE, ON-DEMAND VIDEO WORKSHOP